ArturSkrzeta/Optimal-Costs-in-Supply-Chain-Management/README.md

    <li>Going through the route A1 costs 65</li>
    <li>Going through the route A2 costs 70 which is cheaper than going through B1</li>
    <li>This kind of costs comparison is performed at the end of each route starting from root route (A1) till the final one(E5)</li>
+   <li>The main purpose is to get from the start of A1 route to the end of F5 root at the lowest costs.</li>
 </ul>

             1          2         3         4        5